Bowtie-free graphs have a Ramsey lift: Structure of bowtie-free graphs

-Chimneys together with $K_4$ (an clique on 4 vertices) will form the only components of bowtie-free graphs formed by triangles (the assumption $n \geq 2$ for chimney is a technical assumption to avoid an isolated triangles).
+Chimneys together with $K_4$ (a clique on 4 vertices) will form the only components of bowtie-free graphs formed by triangles.
+The assumption $n \geq 2$ for chimney is a technical assumption to avoid isolated triangles.
+Note also that $Ch_2$ is not an induced subgraph of $K_4$.

-\begin{defn}[Good graphs] A bowtie-free graph $G=(V,E)$ is {\em good} if every vertex is contained either in a copy of chimney or a copy of the complete graph $K_4$. \end{defn}
+\begin{defn}[Good bowtie-free graphs] A bowtie-free graph $G=(V,E)$ is {\em good} if every vertex is contained either in an induced copy of chimney graph or a copy of the complete graph $K_4$. \end{defn}

 The structure of bowtie-free graphs is captured by means of the following three lemmas: